What’s On in Glasgow: Sport for everyone

 Orienteering is a sport centred on map reading in a natural terrain.
 The object is to locate a series of control points marked by posts using a map and compass to navigate through the park.

-It is for all ages and degrees of fitness and skill, you can run, jog or walk, you decide your pace.
-It’s an easy way of staying fit or getting into shape.
+For all ages and degrees of fitness and skill, you can run, jog or walk, you decide your pace.
+An easy way of staying fit or getting into shape.

 It can provide the suspense and excitement of a treasure hunt, a great activity to take up with family and friends.